corndel-ai/ai6_workshop-2/README.md

 Pull the model weights automatically from Hugging Face Hub into that container.
 Expose the model as a live HTTPS endpoint you can call.
 You now have a production-ready REST API for inference in ~30 lines of code.
+...But the requirements keep changing!
+The curveball challenge explains this.
 ```
 ## Reflection and Debrief